How to sign up for studies in the MBL for students/participants

 Students may participate in a 30-minute lab study and submit one research review for credit.
 Students who complete 1 credit toward this option will not satisfy the research requirement.

 The MBL uses SONA Systems software to post available studies and invite student participation.
-Each time a student signs up for a study, he or she must select one course for which the study will earn credit.
+Each time a student signs up for a study, they must select one course to earn credit.
 Students may not assign credit from a study to more than one class.
 Students may participate in as many studies as they wish.
 SONA provides reports to instructors to detail which of their students has earned course credit for participation.

 The MBL seeks to minimize the administrative burden on instructors in implementing the research requirement.
-To this end, the program director and research assistants handle the majority of administrative work so the time needed for instructors to record credit from studies is minimal.
+To this end, the program director and research assistants handle most administrative work, so instructors' time to record credit from studies is minimal.
 The lab tracks course credits and provides a report of participating students and associated course points earned at the end of each term.

 All questions about the research requirement should be directed to lab staff at firstname.lastname@example.org.